OpenCloning/OpenCloning-submission/docs/index.md

 #### Getting the category and description from the publication 📖

-You need a table from a publication in which either of the columns `plasmid_name`, `addgene_id`, or `well` are present (even if under different name).
+You need a table from a publication in which either of the columns `plasmid_name`, `addgene_id`, or `well` are present (even if the column name does not match).
 For the [MoClo YTK publication](https://pubs.acs.org/doi/10.1021/sb500366v), the supplementary material contains a spreadsheet with information of the plasmids, the table looks like this:

 | Plasmid | Part Type    | Part Description          | E. coli Antibiotic Marker | Plasmid Sequence |
 |---------|--------------|---------------------------|---------------------------|------------------|